 - Is the program free?
 Yes!

 - Is this program required for all incoming freshmen?
 No, participation is voluntary.

 - When is the best time to sign up for the program?
-All incoming students will be notified of the peer mentor opportunity during summer orientation.
-You are encouraged to sign up in the spring and early summer before their first semester.
+Incoming students are encouraged to sign up in the spring and early summer before their first semester.

 - When do I find out who my Mentor is?
 Matches will be made on an on-going basis during the summer.
 Final matches will occur at the Orientation event in August.

 Gain a fulfilling experience

 Your guidance can make an enormous difference in the lives of new students, who may otherwise feel lost, isolated, and stressed during their transition to university life.
 You get to share what you’ve learned during your time at UofSC and be there for someone who will certainly appreciate it.

 Boost leadership and relationship skills

 Peer Mentors will encounter a variety of new situations, allowing them to utilize and enhance leadership and relationship skills.
 Having a mentor/mentee relationship will improve your capacity to be compassionate, confident, make sound decisions, and listen to others.

 Your role as a Peer Mentor will add valuable experience to your resume and provide opportunities to demonstrate your adaptability, resourcefulness, and passion for helping others.